 The PWR Student Writers’ Showcase annually publishes texts that were originally created in response to assignments in qualified First Year Writing courses (see list below).
-Submissions for Volume 7 (FA16 and SP17) of the Program are currently being accepted.
-All Fall 2016 submissions may begin immediately and are due no later than December 30, 2016.
-All Spring 2016 submissions may begin on February 01, 2017 and are due no later than May 27th, 2017.
+Submissions for Volume 8 (FA17 and SP18) of the Program are currently being accepted.
+Texts may be submitted immediately and are due no later than May 27th, 2018.

 Students may self-submit.
 Instructors may encourage students who demonstrate excellent work to self-submit.
 Instructors may submit student work on the students’ behalf and with their knowledge and approval.
 Submissions should be e-mailed to Bob Simoncini (email@example.com), in Word®, RTF, or PDF format, and must include the name of the author, the title of the course, the name of the instructor, and a brief statement as to the rhetorical purpose for the work and/or the context of the assignment.

 Multi-modal compositions/texts that communicate using visual, audio, and other media in addition to traditional alphabetic text are welcome.
 The editors try to select a range of texts to represent the diversity of the assignments completed in these courses.